-Differentiable neural pattern matching can extract morphosyntactic patterns in multiple languages when used as an encoder for morphological inflection and analysis.
+I adapted a differentiable weighted finite state RNN to sequence-to-sequence tasks and showed that neural pattern matching can extract morphosyntactic patterns in multiple languages when used as an encoder for morphological inflection and analysis.

-- I reimplemented the Soft Patterns or SoPa neural model (Schwartz et al., 2018), a restriced and differentiable finite state automaton model originally used for text classification tasks.
+- 2.1 I reimplemented the Soft Patterns or SoPa neural model (Schwartz et al., 2018), a restricted and differentiable finite state automaton model originally used for text classification tasks.
 I added an LSTM decoder and used SoPa as an encoder-decoder model.
-This model uses pattern matching on the encoder side. - I applied the model to type-level morphological analysis and inflection in 12 typologically diverse languages.

-- I extraced patterns (character sequences) from trained SoPa models and manually examined their linguistic plausability. - I introduced a model similarity metric defined for a pair of SoPa models.
+This model uses pattern matching on the encoder side. - 2.2 I applied the model to type-level morphological analysis and inflection in 12 typologically diverse languages. - 2.3 I extracted patterns (character sequences) from trained SoPa models and manually examined their linguistic plausibility. - 2.4 I introduced a model similarity metric defined for a pair of SoPa models.
 This metric allows comparing different tasks that use the same input data.
 The higher the similarity between two tasks, the more likely they are to rely on the same patterns.

-These contributions were published in Ács and Kornai (2020a).
+These contributions were published in Ács and Kornai (2020).
 The paper was awarded the best paper award at the Hungarian Computational Linguistics Conference in 2020.
 The implementation is entirely my contribution (Chapter 4).

-Pre-trained language models (PLMs) trained on unannotated text learn morphology.
+I developed a new methodology for morphosyntactic probing.
+It relies on CoNLL-U formatted data which is widely available in the Universal Dependencies Treebanks, therefore my methodology is applicable to a large number of languages and morphosyntactic tags.
+Using my probing methodology I showed that pretrained language models (PLMs) trained on unannotated text learn morphology.
 PLMs' representations retain morphosyntactic information across a large set of typologically diverse languages and multiple tasks.
-This information can be recovered via probing or diagnostic classifiers.

-- I introduced the largest multilingual morphosyntactic probing dataset with 247 tasks in 42 families from 10 language families.
+- 3.1 I introduced the largest multilingual morphosyntactic probing dataset with 247 tasks in 42 families from 10 language families.
 I define a probing sample as a triplet of a sentence, a particular token called target token in the sentence and a morphosyntactic tag corresponding to the target token.
-I used the Universal Depenendcies Treebank (Nivre et al., 2018) to generate probing samples according to this definition. - I evaluated 6 multilingual PLMs and analyze two, mBERT and XLM-RoBERTa in detail.
-I compared them to various baselines and show that PLMs indeed learn morphosyntactic information. - I evaluated GPT-40 and GPT-40-mini on the test set of the probing dataset via prompting. - I examined the tokenizer of PLMs and showed that although multilingual models support over 100 languages, the tokenizer works better on languages that use the Latin script, particularly English. (Ács, 2019) - Probing as an analysis tool for blackbox models has been criticized for various reasons (Belinkov, 2021).
-I introduced more than 10 ablation methods and showed that the conclusions drawn from morphosyntactic probing are robust. - The token-level usage of PLMs requires a way of handling tokens split into multiple subwords represented by multiple vectors.
+I used the Universal Dependencies Treebank (Nivre et al., 2018) to generate probing samples according to this definition. - 3.2 I evaluated 6 multilingual PLMs and analyze two, mBERT and XLM-RoBERTa in detail.
+I compared them to various baselines and show that PLMs indeed learn morphosyntactic information. - 3.3 I evaluated GPT-40 and GPT-40-mini on the test set of the probing dataset via prompting. - 3.4 I examined the tokenizer of PLMs and showed that although multilingual models support over 100 languages, the tokenizer works better on languages that use the Latin script, particularly English. (Ács, 2019) - 3.5 Probing as an analysis tool for blackbox models has been criticized for various reasons (Belinkov, 2021).
+I introduced more than 10 ablation methods and showed that the conclusions drawn from morphosyntactic probing are robust.

+3.6 The token-level usage of PLMs requires a way of handling tokens split into multiple subwords represented by multiple vectors.
 A pooling function (parametric on non-parametric) may be used to infer a single vectors by token.
 I showed that the choice of pooling function matters, especially for feature extraction (when the PLM is not fine-tuned).
-I compared 9 pooling functions in 7 languages and 3 tasks (Ács et al., 2021).
+I compared 9 pooling functions in 7 languages and 3 tasks (Ács et al., 2021a).

-These contributions were published in (Ács, 2019; Ács et al., 2021; Ács et al., 2023).
+These contributions were published in (Ács, 2019; Ács et al., 2021a; Ács et al., 2023).
 The experiment design was done in collaboration with my coauthors and the implementation is my sole contribution (Chapter 6).